 Designated beneficiaries get reimbursed for their work efforts by submitting expenses via Expensify Reports.

-You can participate by applying and submitting your open source project, initiative or event to raise money through crowdfunding, as well as by donating to projects, and sponsoring events and travel funds.
+You can participate by applying and submitting your open source project, project related travel fund or event to raise money through crowdfunding, as well as by donating to projects, and sponsoring events and travel funds.

 As an individual/project administrator, **** you can submit an application to list your category on crowdfunding and raise funds for your Git-based open source project.
 After your fund is approved by the Linux Foundation, it will be publicly visible on the crowdfunding dashboard.
 You can also apply for event crowdfunding or travel funds by submitting an Event Application Form or a Travel Fund application form.